LavaMonster117/portfolio/exampleAndInfoDocs/SprintPlanningAndFibonacci.md

 you're getting raises and bonuses left and right and you're in the 6-figure club.

-##Some JavaScript I learned because as an unemployed man...
-I suddenly have a lot of time.
+<h2>Some JavaScript I learned because as an unemployed man...
+I suddenly have a lot of time.</h2>
 Fibonacci Sequence described as code:

 you can copy and paste the code below into: https://onecompiler.com/javascript